sematext/docs/docs/agents/sematext-agent/windows-installation.md

 ## Install from GUI

 1. Download the [Sematext Agent installer](https://todo-add-public-installer-repo)
-2. Run the installer as an Administrator
-3. Follow the installation steps and accept the license agreement
+2. Follow the installation steps and accept the license agreement
-4. Set the Infra App token
+3. Set the Infra App token
-5. Select a region (EU or US) based on where you created your account in Sematext Cloud
+4. Select a region (EU or US) based on where you created your account in Sematext Cloud

 After completing these steps, Sematext Agent will be automatically started as a Windows Service.